pocomane/glua/Readme.md

 script will be run with all the command line arguments.
 The defaults lua globals will be avaiable, plus a `whereami` variable that contains the absolute path to the executable.

+If the compilation flag `USE_WHEREAMI` is enabled, the `whereami` will use some system dependent code to guess where the binary is.
+Otherwise it will use the first command line argument.

 If you want to embed lua VM code, use the default luac compiler and run glua on the its output.
 As described in the lua manual, the lua bytecode is